Atlas975/Notes/Languages&Compilation/CompilerConstruction/CompilationTypes/Just_in_time_compilation.md

 # Just in time compilation
 - Converts bytecode / intermediate code into native machine code at runtime
 - Bridges the gap between [[Split-stage_compilation|compiled]] language speed and interpreted language flexibility
+- This can produce code that performs better than interpreted code due to runtime information access which isn't available to static compilers (eg better loop unrolling)

 ![[Pasted image 20240506114857.png|350|350]]

 ## JIT instructions
-- JIT compilationresults in an IL with both high and low level opcodes
+- JIT compilation results in an IL with both high and low level opcodes
--
+- The process of JIT compilation requires additional memory to hold the JIT compiler itself along with the runtime data structures needed for compilation and optimisation

 ```
 iload -> load    // most instructions correlate well with assembly